No blog post will cover everything you need to know about SaaS marketing.

 You can see close coordination is needed between sales operations and sales enablement.

-The marketing team will gain lots of insights by coordinating closely with the customer success team too.
-Your team should incorporate insights about customer pain points and successes into the marketing material they produce.
+Coordinating closely with the customer success team will also give the marketing team many insights.
+Your team should incorporate insights about customer pain points and successes into the marketing material it produces.

 You can launch your affiliate program easily by: